Conductivity of concentrated salt solutions: Introduction

 where $\eta$ is the dynamic viscosity of the solvent and $R_{\pm}$ are the hydrodynamic radii of the cation and anion. $M_{\pm}^0$ given by Eq.\eqref{eq:inf} and termed the mobilities at an \emph{infinite dilution} do not depend on salt concentration.
 In this model

 where $\eta$ is the dynamic viscosity of a solvent and $R_h = 2 (R_+ R_-)/(R_+ + R_-)$ is the harmonic mean of hydrodynamic radii.
 However, experiments on a conductivity show that $M$ and $K$ are generally smaller than predicted by \eqref{eq:Kinf} and this discrepancy augments on increasing salt concentration~\cite{kohlrausch.f:1900,a.dediego:2001}.
-Chemists have long used this fact to infer a degree of dissociation (or an ion pairing).
-Physicists might view this simply as unreliability of hydrodynamic arguments based on the Stokes force.
+Chemists have long (since Arrhenius) used this fact to infer a degree of dissociation (or an ion pairing).
+Physicists might view this simply as unreliability of hydrodynamic arguments based on the Stokes drag force.

 There is a large literature describing attempts to provide a satisfactory theory of electrolyte conductivity.
-One of the first systematic treatments of the influence of $n_{\infty }$ on conductivity was contained in a remarkable paper by~\citet{onsager.l:1927} who clarified a mechanism for the conductivity reduction, which involved ionic electrophoresis and relaxation, and showed that at a \emph{very high dilution} the correction to $M_0$ depends on the square root of the concentration.
+One of the first systematic treatments of the influence of $n_{\infty }$ on conductivity was contained in a remarkable paper by~\citet{onsager.l:1927} who argued that the relative conductivity reduction $K/K_0$ is attributed to two contributions.
+One (and the main) is ionic electrophoresis, which is the migration of ion surrounded by equilibrium screening cloud.
+Second is a so-called relaxation correction that depends on the cloud distortion produced by the motion in the external field.
+Onsager showed that at a \emph{very high dilution} $K/K_0$ decreases linearly with the square root of the concentration.
 In efforts to better understand the connection between the ion mobilities and salt concentration many authors extended the theory, but failed to come to grips with the conductivity at high salt~\cite{fuoss.rm:1978}.
 However, most electrolyte solutions in nature and various applications are concentrated.
 Thus, salt concentration in human blood plasma is about 0.15 mol/l, in the Atlantic Ocean it is $\simeq 0.6$ mol/l, Li-ion batteries and supercapacitor electrolytes are usually of concentration $1-2$ mol/l, reference electrolytes of pH-meters and glass micropipette electrodes - of concentration 3 mol/l.